waseem087/SDA/README.md

 •	System Sequence Diagrams (SSD): For system-level message interactions.

  All design artifacts are available in the /docs folder (add screenshots, PDFs, or draw.io exports).

-SDA project is in Collaboration with [Rafay Khattak](https://github.com/rafaykhattak)